al-berger/AFC/README.md

 ## Dependencies

-1. AFC is written in **Transd** programming language and needs a Transd interpreter for running.The FREND command line Transd interpreter can be downloaded [here](https://github.com/transd-lang/frend).
+1. AFC is written in **Transd** programming language and needs a Transd interpreter for running.The TREE3 command line Transd interpreter can be downloaded [here](https://github.com/transd-lang/tree3).

 2. AFC plays files via "**SoX**" command line audio program, which is needed to be [downloaded](https://sourceforge.net/projects/sox/files/sox/) in order for AFC to work.